 The Rev. J. W. Dickson described a scene which had occurred at an inquiry meeting in his church (the Mariners Espiscopal Church) last week.
 An old woman, apparently nearly ninety years of age, was among the inquirers, and beside her a little child, so young that he scarcely thought of speaking to her.
 Having talked, however, with the old woman, he asked the child what

 He asked her some questions, believing it to be almost impossible that she could understand what she said; but he had seldom heard a clearer or more simple description of entire dependence on Jesus.

 The very lowest and the very highest had not yet been much affected.
-Rev. T. Y. Killen took a more hopefal view of the work among the upper classes than Mr. Johnson.
+Rev. T. Y. Killen took a more hopeful view of the work among the upper classes than Mr Johnson.
 He believed many of them had been stirred.
-Although they did not attend the inquiry meet-ings, many of them had been moved to a secret concern for themselves.
-Every opportanity should be taken to speak to them on religions matters.
-Mr. William Edgar arged the importance of sending a suitable tract to persons, "boo ad den tie bad irisheds to minig iron the adoption of this plan.
+Although they did not attend the inquiry meetings, many of them had been moved to a secret concern for themselves.
+Every opportunity should be taken to speak to them on religious matters.
+Mr William Edgar argued the importance of sending a suitable tract to persons,

 YOUNG MEN'S MEETINGS